ericogr/k8s-object-template-operator/README.md

 ## Additionals Kubernetes Roles
 This operator should be allowed to create objects defined in templates.
 With default permission, it can create any object, but it can be a bit tricky.
 The ClusterRole ```k8s-ot-manager-role``` can be used to set permissions as needed.

-See this example to add PrometheusRules permission to this operator:
+See this example to add ConfigMap permission to this operator:

 ```yaml
 ---